 Do I get pregnancy leave?

 You are entitled to pregnancy leave if your employment is covered by the Employment Standards Act 2000.
 You need to have started your employment 13 weeks before your due date.
 No, it doesn’t matter if you are a permanent or a short term worker.
-And full-time or part-time employment don’t affect your right
+And full-time or part-time employment doesn’t affect your right

 Can I take parental leave?

 Parental leave is available if you have been at your job for 13 weeks or more.
-Your employment must also covered under the ESA.
+Your employment must also be covered under the ESA.
 To be an eligible ‘parent’, you don’t have to be a birth parent.
 Adoptive parents or being in such a relationship with the parent of the child that you will treat the child as your own are accepted too.

 Do same-sex couples get parental leave?